Gazelle79/AlphabetSoup/ReadMe.md

  - The puzzle itself
  - A list of words to search for

-For all words found, their start & end coordinates are printed as output.
+For all words found, the following is printed as output:

+ - The word
+ - Starting X & Y coordinates of that word
+ - Ending X & Y coordinates of that word

 **Alphabet Soup doesn't have a GUI.
 It's run from a command prompt.**